Film, Video, and Photography

 Through the Consortium

 Melodrama and Film Noir

 Contemporary World Cinema

 Facilities and Resources

 Film, Video, Photography Resources

-Hampshire also has two four-plate flatbed film editing stations, two optical printers, an animation stand, and a stop-motion animation lab.
-Students have access to large and medium format photography cameras, 16mm film cameras, tripods, light meters, lights, lenses, and virtually any other piece of related equipment they might need.
-We have 12 video editing stations in the film building and 11 in the media basement that run both the old and new versions of Final Cut and the new CS6 Premiere Pro, a video studio for green screen shooting, studio control room, and media labs.
+Hampshire also has three Steenbeck 16mm flatbed film editing stations, two optical printers, an Oxberry 16mm animation stand, and a digital stop-motion animation lab.
+Students have access to large and medium format photography cameras, 16mm Bolex and Arri film cameras, tripods, light meters, lights, lenses, and virtually any other piece of related equipment they might need.
+We have 12 video editing stations in the Liebling Center and 11 more in the library’s media basement that run Final Cut, Premiere Pro, and Da Vinci Resolve, a video studio for green screen cinematography, studio control room, and media labs.

-The media services office coordinates the booking of all films and videos in the Five College collections, loans of video production and audio/visual equipment, reservations for film preview rooms, and film/video reference help.
+The Media Services office coordinates booking of all films and videos in the Five College collections.
+It also loans video/digital, film, and photography production equipment, audio/visual equipment and takes reservations for film previewing rooms as well as offering film/video reference help.

 Jerome Liebling Center for Film, Photography, and Video

-A 6,700 sq. ft. addition to the Jerome Liebling Center for Film, Photography, and Video provides a large theater for 16mm, 35mm, and HD video; the Leo Model gallery; digital transfer stations for regular 8mm, super 8mm, and 16mm film; a sound editing lab; an eight station media lab for video editing; a classroom for work in digital media, a student lounge, and faculty offices.
+A 6,700 sq. ft. addition to the Jerome Liebling Center for Film, Photography, and Video provides a large theater for 16mm and HD video; the Leo Model Gallery; digital transfer stations for regular 8mm, super 8mm, and 16mm film; a sound editing lab; an eight station media lab for video editing; a classroom for work in digital media, and faculty offices.
 It is structured around a curvilinear central gallery and circulation space.